Niharika210149/Git-GitHub-Notes/README.md

     git push origin main

 Init - used to create a new git repo
-    ls -a # check the hidden files of a git repo git init # initializes empty git repository in present working directory git remote add origin <-link->
+    ls -a     # check the hidden files of a git repo git init     # initializes empty git repository in present working directory git remote add origin <-link->     # adds the remote (github repo) git remote -v     # to verify the remote git branch     # to check the branch we are working on git branch -M main     # to rename the branch